teamshares/shoelace/docs/pages/components/button.md

 This example demonstrates how to style buttons using a custom class.
 This is the recommended approach if you need to add additional variations.
 To customize an existing variation, modify the selector to target the button's `variant` attribute instead of a class (e.g. `sl-button[variant="primary"]`).

 :::warning
 **Note:** In general, you shouldn't need to do this.
 If you are working on a design that requires custom styling, please ensure that there's not a standard button in the design system that would work instead.
+If you really do need a non-standard button, please consult the design team before implementing a custom version, so that the team can determine whether the existing pattern should be updated.
 :::

 ```html:preview